-While many small to mid-sized companies hire payroll clerks with nothing more than a high school diploma, other companies prefer to hire individuals who have completed a payroll clerk certificate program.
-Payroll clerk certificate programs usually consist of 2-5 courses and are offered by vocational or technical schools.
-Most of these programs are designed so that upon completion, certificate candidates are ready to take one of the two professional payroll certification exams offered by the American Payroll Association (APA).
+While many small to mid-sized companies hire payroll clerks with no previous formal training, other companies prefer to hire individuals who have completed a payroll clerk certificate program.
+Most of these programs consist of 2 to 5 courses and are designed so that upon completion, certificate candidates are ready to take one of the two professional payroll certification exams offered by the American Payroll Association (APA).
 Courses covered in the program include:

 - General ledger accounting